bibekb11/EADLAB/Lab1/ReadMe.md

 ### **Conclusion**

-From the above lab session we can conclude that Real life projects generally have multiple developers working in parallel.
-So a version control system like Git is needed to ensure there are no code conflicts between the developers.Additionally, the requirements in such projects change often.
-So a version control system allows developers to revert and go back to an older version of the code.Finally, sometimes several projects which are being run in parallel involve the same codebase.
-In such a case, the concept of branching in Git is very important.
+Hence, from the lab work we learn how to collaborate in a project using Git.
+We also learned how to work parallelly.
+The use of Git makes it easier to track changes, respond to additional requests.requirements so a version control system allows developers to revert and go back to an older version of the code.